-The weak interaction is now viewed as a four particle process, with two neutrinos involved in beta decay.
-The next section outlines the particle diagram elements that appear natural from a categorical perspective, and the final section discusses a few physical consequences of this framework.
+The next section discusses why the particle diagram elements appear natural from a categorical perspective, and the final section discusses a few physical consequences of this framework.

 B. Mixed Strand and Ribbon Diagrams

 Braid or ribbon diagrams are neatly oriented in the plane of the page, so that they may be composed via concatenation.
 In mixed diagrams, ribbons are joined to ribbons and strands to strands.
 We consider diagrams from three points to three points, where the fixed three point set is associated to the generation mass quantum number as a ternary analogue of dualities associated to two ribbon edges.